batect/batect/ROADMAP.md

     * Can get IP of host from `[0].IPAM.Config.Gateway` value from running `docker network inspect <network ID>`
     * Need to run `sudo iptables -I INPUT -i docker0 -j ACCEPT` to allow containers to access host on Linux (but non-default networks don't use `docker0`, they use a different interface, so this command needs to be adjusted to match)
-  * local proxy needs to be listening on correct IP(s) - need to warn users about this and about exposing them to the outside world (and thus allowing other people to access their proxy)
+    * Local proxy needs to be listening on correct IP(s) - need to warn users about this and about exposing them to the outside world (and thus allowing other people to access their proxy)
-  * update documentation
 * 'did you mean...' suggestions when requested task doesn't exist (eg. user runs `./batect unittest`, suggests `unit-test` might be what they meant)
 * add config file schema to schemastore.org to enable code completion for supported editors (eg. JetBrains 2018.2 series (https://blog.jetbrains.com/ruby/2018/06/more-yaml-improvements-2018-2-eap/#yaml_json) and VS Code)